 Examples include financial contributions from congregations to the Watchtower Society.
 In 2014, the Watchtower Society sent a letter to the congregations suggesting that each congregation decide on a specific amount of money to send to the Watchtower Society each month.
 This suggestion was an order, and all congregations followed it.
 After this arrangement was instituted, another letter, issued as an instruction, stated that if the congregation, after sending the decided sum of money, had more money than the normal costs for the congregation for three months, this money should be sent to the Watchtower Society.
 The congregations also followed this order.

-Before this new arrangement of contributions, The Watchtower sent a letter to the congregations suggesting that each congregation should contribute a sum 1 US $ per publisher per month to a financial fund whose purpose was to build Kingdom Halls.
+Some years before this new arrangement of contributions, The Watchtower sent a letter to the congregations suggesting that each congregation contribute $ 1 US per publisher per month to a financial fund whose purpose was to build Kingdom Halls.

 Using role models to cause Witnesses to act